Speaker

 Description

-Next-generation electron–positron colliders such as CLIC and the ILC require high beam stability and small beam sizes to reach their target luminosities.
-Meeting these demands relies on highly refined Beam-Based Alignment (BBA) techniques, supported by both precise simulations and experimental validation.
+Next generation electron–positron colliders such as the FCC, CLIC and the ILC require high beam stability and small beam sizes to reach their target luminosities.
+Meeting these demands requires highly refined Beam-Based Alignment (BBA) techniques, supported by both precise simulations and experimental validation.

-Combined simulation and measurement studies using a newly developed flight simulator tool designed to model realistic lattice imperfections, diagnostics performance, and apply corrections in electron linacs are presented in this paper.
-The framework incorporates magnet jitter, wakefield effects, and measurement noise, enabling detailed testing of dispersion-free steering and related BBA procedures.
-Complementary measurements performed in dedicated electron test facilities were used to benchmark the simulator and verify its predictive accuracy across varying operational conditions.
+In this paper, combined simulation and measurement studies using a newly developed Flight Simulator tool designed to model realistic lattice imperfections, diagnostic performance, and apply corrections in electron accelerators and test facilities are presented.
+The framework incorporates magnet jitter, wakefield effects, and measurement noise, allowing detailed testing of dispersion-free steering and related BBA procedures.
+Complementary measurements performed at the Accelerator Test Facility (ATF) were used to benchmark the simulator and verify its predictive accuracy under varying operational conditions.

 | In which format do you inted to submit your paper? | LaTeX |